kstone-285/kstone-285/README.md

+## Kyoosuk's git ##
-** Hello my name is Kyoosuk Hwang. **
+Hello, I'm Kyoosuk Hwang.
-I'm in second grade of computer science. `<with Seoultech.>` Here is my own reporsitory of git!
+I'm in second grade of computer science. `with Seoultech.`
+Here is my own reporsitory of git!
 Have a nice day guys who visit this page! :smile: